john9francis/radiation-modeling/timeSpentPhase1.md

 - 7/26 9:40 pm 1.5 hr working on G4-Brems.
 Got as far as creating Geant4 basic ui and starting on detector construction class.
 - 7/26 10:10 pm 2.5 hrs Creating G4-Hello-World to help me be faster starting Geant4 apps in the future.
 - 7/27 4:35 pm 1 hr Researching MU calculations
 - 7/27 6:45 pm 3 hrs Learning more about pointers.
+TODO NEXT: Dissect a Geant4 example and see why pointers were neccesary